arjtar/tictactoe/README.md

-This is a tictaetoe game doing it for practising the python many maore to go
+This is a tictaetoe game doing it for practising the python many more to go